ably77/Standard-OCP-Workshop/Lab3-Deploy_Springboot_Pipeline/README.md

 You will need this to push changes so you can instantiate your pipeline

 ### Clone your forked spring-rest repo

+In a new tab, clone your forked spring-rest repo
 ```
 git clone https://github.com/<GITHUB_USER>/spring-rest
 ```